-The Bank's parent is ATF Bank JSC.
-As at 31 December 2013, the ultimate controlling owner of the Group is Mr. Galimzhan Yessenov (2012: UniCredit S.p.A.).
+The Bank's parent is ATF Bank JSC (the "Group").
+As at 31 December 2014 and 2013, the ultimate controlling owner of the Group is Mr. Galimzhan Yessenov.

 No publicly available financial statements are produced by the Group's ultimate controlling party.
-The Group's parent KNG Finance LLP produces publicly available financial statements.
+The Group's parents ATF Bank JSC and KNG Finance LLP produce publicly available financial statements.